Code52/code52.github.com/_posts/2012-04-17-show-and-tell-tugberkugurlu.md

 ### Addendum

-1. If you want to learn more on this, Jon Galloway and Jesse Liberty did a screencast on **[Building a Repository using TDD](http://channel9.msdn.com/Series/The-Full-Stack/The-Full-Stack-Part-3-Building-a-Repository-using-TDD)** for their video series "The Full Stack".
+ - If you want to learn more on the repository pattern, Jon Galloway and Jesse Liberty did a screencast on **[Building a Repository using TDD](http://channel9.msdn.com/Series/The-Full-Stack/The-Full-Stack-Part-3-Building-a-Repository-using-TDD)** for their video series "The Full Stack".
 Check it out.